amitjadav01/stack-overflow-developer-survey-2022/stack-overflow-developer-survey-2022/README_2022.txt

 The enclosed data set is the complete, cleaned results of the 2022 Stack Overflow Developer Survey.
 Free response submissions and personally-identifying information have been removed from the results to protect the privacy of respondents.
 There are three files besides this README:

-1. survey_results_public.csv - CSV file with main survey results, one respondent per row and one column per answer
+1. survey_results_public.csv - CSV file with main survey results, one respondent per row and one column per answer	-	I have split this into 5 different dataset to upload on Github
 2. survey_results_schema.csv - CSV file with survey schema, i.e., the questions that correspond to each column name
 3. so_survey_2022.pdf - PDF file of the survey instrument